Find Affordable College Courses

 14 Yearly Graduations

 Campbellsville University is the 2nd most popular school in the nation for students seeking a master's degree in educational evaluation and research.
 Each year, around 12,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $24,900 per year, while in-state graduate students, on average, pay $8,473 per year.
-During the 2020-2021 academic year, 14 people received their master's degree in educational evaluation and research from Campbellsville University.
-About 71% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $26,490 per year, while in-state graduate students, on average, pay $9,620 per year.
+During the most recent year for which we have data, 14 people received their master's degree in educational evaluation and research from Campbellsville University.

 #3